Last Update: September 1, 2025

 The Horizon 7.0 AT has a maximum incline of 15% at a reasonable price and footprint.

-If you dream of faraway mountains and conquering steep climbs but can’t allocate the space to an incline trainer like the NordicTrack X32i, the Horizon 7.0 AT Treadmill may be the answer.
+If you dream of faraway mountains and conquering steep climbs but can’t allocate the space to an incline trainer like the NordicTrack X24, the Horizon 7.0 AT Treadmill may be the answer.
 A 15% incline is still a substantial challenge, especially when running.
 Incline training is a great way to increase intensity without having to increase speed.
-The 3.0 HP motor can support running and regular use.
+The 3.0 HP motor can support running and heavier use than the T101.

 The Horizon 7.0 AT has a lifetime warranty on its frame and motor.
-The deck is 20 inches by 60 inches with a step-up height of 8 ? inches.
+The deck is 20” by 60” with a step-up height of 8 ? inches.
 With a maximum speed of 12 mph, runners should have plenty of room to stretch out their strides.
-The console is simple and intuitive for users to navigate.
-There are LED windows and an LCD screen but no touchscreen.
-The media controls actually control your paired smart device, so you don’t have to reach out while exercising to change songs or pause the content.
-The Horizon 7.0 AT balances built-in features and support of third-party content.
+The incline and speed adjust quickly, making this treadmill a good option for HIIT workouts.

 Overall, the Horizon 7.0 AT is a compact folding treadmill with impressive abilities.
 Runners and walkers will enjoy a wide range of features without having to sacrifice too much space in their homes.